 6. Training and Education Standards

 In addition to acquiring a Commercial Driver’s License (CDL), federal regulations outline training and education requirements for truck drivers.
-These standards guarantee that drivers undergo training on multiple aspects, like vehicle handling, safe driving practices, knowledge of traffic laws, and navigating challenging road conditions.
+These standards guarantee that drivers undergo driver training on multiple aspects, like vehicle handling, safe driving practices, knowledge of traffic laws, and navigating challenging road conditions.
 By establishing these guidelines for training and education, federal regulations strive to enhance the skills of drivers and foster a safe environment in the trucking sector.
 This thorough training equips drivers with the knowledge to effectively handle dangerous scenarios and minimize the risk of accidents stemming from incompetence or lack of awareness.

 In summary